 This simple pea guacamole will be great to use as a dip for healthy and raw veggies of all kinds.

-No avocados?
+Download our recipe app and get hundreds of whole-food, plant-based recipes at your fingertips.
+Download the app No avocados?
 No problem.
 This FOK fan-favorite recipe is a tasty blend of frozen green peas and classic guacamole add-ins like fresh garlic, lime, cilantro, cumin, and hot sauce.
-The result is an ultra light and creamy dip that doubles as a delicious sandwich spread.

 8. Baked parmezan zucchini (courgette)